Canary Islanders: Uniparental markers

 The most frequent (maternal-descent) mtDNA haplogroup in Canary Islands is H (37.6%), followed by U6 (14.0%), T (12.7%), not-U6 U (10.3%) and J (7.0%).
-Two haplogroups, H and U6, alone account for more than 50% of the individuals.
-Significant frequencies of sub-Saharan maternal L haplogroups (6.6%) is also consistent with the historical records on introduction of sub-Saharan female slave labour in Canary Islands.
-However, some Sub-Saharan female lineages are also found in North African populations, and as a result, some of these L lineages could have been introduced to the Islands from North Africa.
-A 2009 study of DNA extracted from the remains of aboriginal inhabitants found that 7% of lineages were haplogroup L, which leaves open the possibility that these L lineages were part of the founding population of the Canary Islands.
-Sub-Saharan female lineages have been found in frequencies of 10% or more in some islands.
+Haplogroups H and U6 account for more than 50% of the individuals.
+Frequencies of sub-Saharan maternal L haplogroups (6.6%) are also consistent with the historical records on introduction of sub-Saharan female slave labour on the Canary Islands.
+However, small percentages of sub-Saharan female lineages can also be found in certain North African populations (see: Trans-Saharan slave trade), and as a result, some of these L lineages could have been introduced to the Islands from the Maghreb.
+A 2009 study of DNA extracted from the remains of the Canary Islands' Indigenous inhabitants found that 7% of lineages were haplogroup L, which leaves open the possibility that these L lineages were part of the founding populations of the Canary Islands.
+Sub-Saharan female lineages have been found in frequencies of 10% or more on some of the Canary Islands.

 A 2003 genetics research article by Nicole Maca-Meyer et al. published in the European Journal of Human Genetics compared aboriginal Guanche mtDNA (collected from Canarian archaeological sites) to that of today's Canarians and concluded that "despite the continuous changes suffered by the population (Spanish colonization, slave trade), aboriginal mtDNA lineages constitute a considerable proportion [42–73%] of the Canarian gene pool".
-According to this article, both percentages are obtained using two different estimation methods; nevertheless according to the same study the percentage that could be more reliable is the one of 73%.
+According to this article, both percentages are obtained using two different estimation methods; nevertheless, according to the same study, the percentage that could be more reliable is the one of 73%.